How to Report a Splunk Vulnerability

 Splunk maintains the following policy of responsible disclosure:

-- Splunk will announce vulnerabilities via, www.splunk.com, Splunk Product Security Announcements and CVE.
+- Splunk will announce vulnerabilities via www.splunk.com/prodsec and Splunk Product Security Announcements RSS feed.

 - Splunk will not publicly announce security vulnerabilities until fixes are publicly available.